elmariachi111/birthday-hackathon/src/data/resources.md

 - https://github.com/sahat/hackathon-starter/
 - https://github.com/futurice/op-hackathon-templates

-The "awesome" list contains a gazillion pointers to anything coding related: https://github.com/sindresorhus/awesome
+[The "awesome" list](https://github.com/sindresorhus/awesome) contains a gazillion pointers to anything coding related

-If you'd like to hack on data, awesome datasets might have you covered: https://github.com/awesomedata/awesome-public-datasets, [Kaggle](https://www.kaggle.com/) of course is a one-stop-shop for ideas and data sources.
+If you'd like to hack on data, [awesome datasets](https://github.com/awesomedata/awesome-public-datasets) might have you covered.
+[Kaggle](https://www.kaggle.com/) of course is a one-stop-shop for ideas and data sources.

 To start with a **frontend stack**, make sure to checkout